Original Publication Date: 01/04/2013

-Note: For more information, refer to SOL9138: The BIG-IP GTM disables virtual server auto-discovery for BIG-IP systems which utilize translated virtual server addresses.
+Note: For more information, refer to SOL9138: The BIG-IP GTM system disables virtual server auto-discovery for BIG-IP systems that use translated virtual server addresses.

-The BIG-IP GTM system time must be synchronized with GTM sync group members (30 seconds by default), and should be synchronized with the remote BIG-IP systems in which virtual server / link auto-discovery is enabled.
-To verify time synchronization and NTP configuration, perform the following procedure:
+The BIG-IP DNS system time must be synchronized across all sync group members (30 seconds by default), and should be synchronized with the remote BIG-IP systems in which virtual server/link auto-discovery is enabled.
+To verify time synchronization and network time protocol (NTP) configuration, perform the following procedure:

 date; tmsh list /sys ntp

-Note: To configure NTP a BIG-IP system, refer to SOL3122: Configuring the BIG-IP system to use an NTP server using the Configuration utility.
+Note: To configure NTP on a BIG-IP system, refer to SOL3122: Using the BIG-IP Configuration utility to add an NTP server.

 telnet <remote_bigip_selfip> 4353